michelesr/thesis/src/e2e.md

 ### Connection to the application

-The first step for Gasista Felice testing consists in assure that the application is up, connecting to the home page and inspecting the title displayed by the browser:
+The first step for Gasista Felice testing consists in assuring that the application is up, connecting to the home page and inspecting the title displayed by the browser: